-New Jersey statute 39:3-10 in part states that no person shall drive a motor vehicle on a public highway in this State unless the person is under supervision while participating in a behind-the-wheel driving course pursuant to section 6 of P.L.1977, c.25 (C.39:3-13.2a) or is in possession of a validated permit, or a provisional or basic driver's license issued to him in accordance with this article.
+I say this is what you were cited for since New Jersey statute 39:3-10 in part states that no person shall drive a motor vehicle on a public highway in this State unless the person is under supervision while participating in a behind-the-wheel driving course or is in possession of a validated permit, or a provisional or basic driver's license issued to him in accordance with state laws.

 Qualifying countries from United Nations Convention on Road Traffic, Geneva (1949), Convention on the Regulation of Inter-American Motor Vehicle Traffic, Washington, D.C., (1943) and Vienna Convention on Road Traffic (1968).
 India is part of the International Convention on Road Traffic.

-The MVC states that it is okay for you to drive in NJ with a valid foreign license from India as a tourist so before you go to your court date you may want to make certain that you were still legal to drive the rental car with the Indian license since you are working in NJ and not a tourist.
+The New Jersey MVC states that it is okay for you to drive in New Jersey with a valid foreign license from India as a tourist.
+So, before you go to your court date you may want to make certain that you were still legal to drive the rental car with the Indian license since you are working in New Jersey and no longer just a tourist.

-Since you are working, the NJ MVC may require you to obtain a New Jersey driver's license.
+Since you are working, the state of New Jersey may require you to obtain a New Jersey driver's license.
 You will need to contact them to find out for certain.